tyr-lang/tutorials/beginner/Templates/Readme.md

 In programming languages, there is a thing called one definition rule (ODR).
 Basically, this means that a difinition can only happen once.
 If multiple definitions exist, all of them have to be identical.
-In todays most-used programming languages like C++ and Java, this rule has to be fulfilled by the programmer.
+In today's most-used programming languages like C++ and Java, this rule has to be fulfilled by the programmer.
 It is not enforced by the compiler or virtual machine.
 This can lead to very very complex bugs.
 They alone would be a reason to have the compiler do it for you in Tyr.